jivimberg/jivimberg.github.io/source/_posts/2018-09-30-book-recommendations-radical-candor.markdown

 {% endblockquote %}

-If somebody’s work is subpar and you let it pass and pretend is good **you’re doing everybody a disservice**.
-You’re hurting the team because you or somebody will have to cover up for the guy and redo the work.
-And at the same time you’re setting the precedent that it is ok to deliver poor work.
+If somebody’s work is subpar and you let it pass and pretend is good, **you’re doing everybody a disservice**.
+You’re hurting the team because either you or somebody else, will have to cover up for the guy and redo the work.
+And at the same time you’re setting a precedent that it is OK to deliver poor work.

 But even more importantly **you’re not giving that person the chance to improve by pointing out what he/she needs to work on!** So if you care about your team, speak up!
 Be _honest_, be _direct_ and be _specific_.